Company Logo - Home Link

 The Smart Museum focuses on artwork that tackles difficult and complex issues, and they have a large collection of both contemporary and modern art.

-In addition to their collection, they also have limited exhibitions which change every few months.
+In addition to their collection, they also have limited exhibitions that change every few months.

 Visitors may also want to check out the Vera and A.D.
 Elden Sculpture Garden to see some of the most interesting sculptures in Chicago.